-Shortly thereafter, a change of the guard in the Department of Communications, Energy and Natural Resources saw TDs Alex White and Joe McHugh ushered in.
-Hopefully their fresh thinking will herald a new direction for the Petroleum Affairs Division, and with it the courage to do what recent predecessors failed to do.
+Subsequently, a change of the guard in the Department of Communications, Energy and Natural Resources saw TDs Alex White and Joe McHugh ushered in.
+The hope is that their fresh thinking will herald a new direction for the Irish Petroleum Affairs Division.

 We will be building on these milestones to continue to work towards getting the best possible deal for Ireland from Irish natural resources.
 With the momentum of the people of Ireland this is very achievable, so we are relying on everyone to get informed and spread the word.

 Ireland's oil and gas licensing terms are based solely on taxing operator-declared profits.
 Ireland's track record and global image in the corporation tax context does not offer much to inspire confiidence that Ireland will actual stand to gain much (if anything) from that approach.